NervanaSystems/ngraph/doc/sphinx/source/index.rst

 of any framework (even those not listed above) can use our How-to :doc:`compile and run <howto/execute>` a training model documentation to learn how to design or tweak a framework to bridge directly to the nGraph compiler.
-Note that when the framework is enabled for this direct optimization :term:`bridge`, the framework itself provides the developer-facing API and nGraph's optimizing compiler work happens automatically.

 .. _adaptable: